UmutEmreSarikaya/Note_List/README.md

 # Note_List
 This project is a simple app for note taking.
 The user can add notes, delete them, edit them and share them.
 Hilt is used for dependency injection.
-Notes are saved to are saved to a local database by using Room database.
+Notes are are saved to a local database by using Room database.

 This project was done during my internship at OBSS Technology.